mountaineerbr/shellChatGPT/README.md

 ### OpenRouter API

-To enable OpenRouter API integration, call the script with `chatgpt.sh --openrouter -cc` at the command line.
+To enable OpenRouter API integration, call the script with `chatgpt.sh --openrouter -c` at the command line.

 List models with `chatgpt.sh --openrouter -l`.